 As such, it’s crucial that you keep your lesser-used skills and knowledge sharp.
 If you can’t practice with the gear you have at hand on the job, perhaps reach out to your paramedic training center to see if they’ll let you come in for a few hours to review your skills.

-Then, to keep your knowledge fresh, use Brainscape’s mobile NREMT-P flashcards to drill yourself on the key facts you need to know.
+Then, to keep your knowledge fresh, use digital flashcards from an app like Memrise or Brainscape to drill yourself on the key facts you need to know.
 And when you come across a new learning point on the job, you can create a flashcard for it so that you don’t ever forget it!

-The field of emergency medicine, technology, and healthcare is constantly evolving and so it’s an integral part of your career to remain abreast of these changes.
+The field of emergency medicine, technology, and healthcare is constantly evolving, so it’s an integral part of your career to remain abreast of these changes.
 Read research studies and published articles; work towards additional certifications; and keep up with “best practices” and technological advancements.

 Current skills and certification are definitely criteria employers look for, so make sure you highlight that in your paramedic job applications.

 Being constantly on the road and working odd shifts can lead to an unhealthy lifestyle—fast food, caffeinated beverages, too little sleep, etc. But if you’re to care effectively for your patients, you too need to be in good health.
-In fact, things like food, hydration, exercise, and sleep are crucial for brain health; and brain health is crucial for making good decisions!
+In fact, things like food, hydration, exercise, and sleep are crucial for brain health.
+As you know, brain health is crucial for making good decisions!

 You’re a solid candidate, you’ve put in your applications for a few paramedic jobs, and now you’ve been called in for an interview.
 Now what?
 How can you make the best possible impression?
 Here’s your checklist!